Last updated on October 29th, 2022 at 07:17 pm

 You can certainly do PPL once a week, although this isn’t the best option for optimal muscle growth.
+If you only have 3 days a week to train you will be better off doing a full body workout.
 PPL is typically best done 6 days a week, as this allows you to hit each muscle group twice per week.
-That being said, if you only have 3 days to train then a full-body workout, 3 times a week, is best.
-Furthermore, if you have additional days a week to train you could be better off doing shorter workouts, while following a bro-split 5 times a week.

 PPL Will Always Be Best Twice a Week